AstroTech-666/sustainability_seeker/README.md

 - **Community Links:** Access links to various global communities working on different aspects of climate action.
 - **User Contributions:** Join and contribute to discussions, initiatives, and projects related to sustainability.
 - **User-Friendly Interface:** Intuitive screens for easy navigation and interaction.
+- **Daily Tips:** You can ask for daily tips to enhance your knowledge.

 ## Usage
 Start a chat with the bot on Telegram: [@SustainabilitySeekerBot](https://t.me/SustainabilitySeekerBot).